Memory Care Services & Community

 Afternoon ActivitiesThe team at our memory care living community serve lunch around 12 p.m.
 This is our biggest meal of the day.
 Since residents with dementia tend to be more alert at midday, lunch is the best time to ensure each resident is receiving a healthy amount of nutrients and calories.
 In the afternoon, residents can choose from various activities depending on what they like to do.

 They can take a nap, socialize in neighborhood living rooms, or play a game like dominos.
 Residents can also enjoy the outdoors with fun activities such as gardening or simply walking in the InnerWalk™ Courtyard.
 For a peaceful afternoon, some residents choose art therapy or listen to music.
-To become familiar with the activities and innovative configuration of our community, give our staff a call at (630) 534-0886.
+To become familiar with the activities in our community and the structure of our memory care services, give our staff a call at (630) 534-0886.

 Evening RoutinesDinner time for residents starts at 5 p.m.
 Sometimes after dinner, residents will become a little hungry later in the evening.
 To keep your loved one full before they head to bed, the staff at our memory care assisted living community provide healthy, brain-boosting snacks.